Minnesota Model of Addiction Treatment

-What Is The Minnesota Model?
+What Is the Minnesota Model?

 The family of the addict was also included in treatment and was asked to be active in their recovery.
-The Minnesota Model incorporated inpatient treatment for at least 28 days and daily treatment as required.
-This approach to substance abuse treatment also adhered to the 12-Step Program both during and after the person completed their rehab program.
+The Minnesota Model also incorporated inpatient treatment for at least 28 days and daily care as required.
+This approach to substance abuse treatment adheres to the 12-Step Program both during and after the person completes their rehab program.

-This Minnesota Model of patient treatment for addiction marked a significant shift in how substance abuse disorders were viewed and treated.
+This Minnesota Model also marked a significant shift in how substance use disorders were viewed and treated.
 The model represents a social reform movement regarding the conditions of addiction treatment.

 Components of the Minnesota Model of Addiction Treatment

-The individual components of the Minnesota Model approach may vary depending on the person; however, there is a basic structure that the program follows.
-Having an organized, but adaptable, addiction treatment method is important when treating people with different types of substance abuse disorders.
-The components of the Minnesota Model include:
+The individual components of the Minnesota Model approach may vary depending on the person; however, the program follows a basic structure.
+Having an organized but adaptable addiction treatment method is important when treating people with different types of substance abuse disorders.

 Focus On Psychological Dependence